Hail91/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- I learned about express router and how to set it up and it's benefits, also...
+  I learned about setting ports in express.

 - [ ] Describe Middleware?

+- Middleware is code that you can run which will interrupt the normal flow of your API and exit out of the flow unless you call "Next()".
+It's is especially useful for error handling.

 - [ ] Describe a Resource?

+- A resource is anything returned out of the API.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return status codes with custom messages.

 - [ ] How can we partition our application into sub-applications?

+- We can break our application up into more digestable pieces using express router to organize the different endpoints of our API.

 ## Minimum Viable Product